top of page

 in so many different bodies,

-in many different landscapes…
+across so many different landscapes…

-A certainty truth taught,
+A certainty truth itself has taught,

 a wider vision beyond our follies,